eezstreet/SWATEliteForce/README.md

   * The game may crash when accessing the video menu.
 If that happens, make sure your SEF folder is able to be written to.
 The game engine was not meant to operate on Windows 7.
   * At certain resolutions, some text may disappear.
 This is a bug of the engine and I'm working to solve it.
 However you might want to either play on a different resolution or maybe try `setguires WxH` in the console.
   * MULTIPLAYER: "gui_tex package version mismatch" --> Make sure you are running under International language.
 Sometimes it defaults itself to English or some other language.
 Search for `Language=eng` or `Language=ger` in SEF/System/Swat4x.ini and make sure it's set to `Language=int`
-  * MULTIPLAYER: "GUIBASE.ini incompatible with server" --> Make sure both you AND the server are using the modified Engine.dll that is included with the mod (read the HOW TO PLAY IN MULTIPLAYER section)
+  * MULTIPLAYER: "GUIBASE.ini incompatible with server" --> Make sure both you AND the server are using the same GUIBase.ini file.
+  * Meat Barn is a bit glitchy in CO-OP at the moment.
+It seems to freeze the server.
+Best to avoid it until it gets figured out.

 # OTHER MINOR CHANGES #